Questions? Call0808 196 1942orMessage us

 You're a transgender or non-binary person

-You have a condition that may affect your fertility
+You have a condition or undergoing treatment for a condition, that may affect your fertility

-You’re in the Armed Forces or have a hazardous job
+You're in the Armed Forces or at risk of injury due to your occupation

 If you’re working a job deemed as “hazardous” you may wish to preserve your fertility due to the increased risk of injury or exposure to harmful chemicals or illnesses.